 A summer camp for teachers—why not?
 Just because you’re teaching already, doesn’t mean learning or harnessing your skills should cease.
 Teaching is a continuous learning process, especially if teaching secondary language is a specialty or primary focus.
 There are many facets to further improve on with foreign languages and participating in language classes for teachers may just be what is needed for a better and more fulfilling career.

-Blaine Ray has been in the business of providing TPRS training and workshops for TPR Storytelling as among the very best method of teaching foreign language for over two decades now.
-And this year, he’s holding the 15th Annual National TPRS Storytelling Conference in Virginia.
-He is joined by exemplary workshop presenters and other experts in the field for a week of coaching, inspiring, and training second-language teaching professionals to help their development.
+Blaine Ray has been providing TPRS training and workshops for TPR Storytelling as among the very best method of teaching foreign language for over threes decades now.
+And this year, the 18th Annual National TPRS Storytelling Conference is in Danvers, MA.
+There are exemplary workshop presenters and other experts in the field for a week of coaching, inspiring, and training second-language teaching professionals to help their development.
 Señor Wooly will be giving a full concert, Dr. Bill VanPatten will be delivery the keynote speech, and Martina Bex will be giving the closing talk.

 But should you really join these language workshops for teachers?
 Once again, it’s all a matter of wanting to be better in the teaching field.
 This is the one conference specifically catering to secondary language professionals, providing helpful and highly beneficial information and skills through inspiring workshops, sessions, and other special events.